nobelisab/web_creations/README.md

 Each of the types of websites reflect all of the above.
 However, they have different focuses.

-I am certified in web development and taking part in an awesome course.
+I am certified in web development.
+I am taking part in an awesome course by Yaakov Chaiken of JHU Web Development with HTML, CSS, and JS.